stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

    in maybe failToFormat return validTime
 ```

-For the time of day parser in the 12-hour convention, after getting the time an space char and the period of the date are parsed.
-Then the helper from12HourTo24Hour will try to transform the time in a valid TimeOfTheDay.
+For the time of day parser in the 12-hour convention, after getting the time an
+space char and the period of the date are parsed.
+Then the helper `from12HourTo24Hour`
+will try to transform the time in a valid `TimeOfTheDay`.

 ```haskell
 parser12HourTime :: ParserM TimeOfDay